fnl/gnamed/README.rst

 Supported Repositories
 ======================

+Supported repositories and their keys, in the suggested load order:

 - **Entrez Gene** (key: ``entrez``)
 - **UniProt** (key: ``uniprot``) [to fetch only SwissProt, specify ``swissprot``]
 - FlyBase (key: ``flybase``)